Comprehensive Monitoring of Air Pollution Hotspots Using Sparse Sensor Networks: Predictive Modeling of Hotspots

 \textbf{Space-Time Kriging:} Extending the kriging methodology to include time as a separate dimension, as done by \cite{graler2012spatio} with a small temporal window (from a few hours to a week) allows us to utilize the nearby temporal data points for the problem of spatial interpolation without building a detailed temporal state variable for specific locations.
 This approach is spatially extensible as there is no temporal state involved.
 It should be noted that large window sizes become computationally infeasible since the time complexity of Gaussian processes increases as a cubic function of the number of data points. \\

 \textbf{Validating Stationarity Assumptions:} The stationarity assumption in ordinary kriging model is the wide-sense or weak sense stationarity, in which the mean and correlation function of samples does not change when the process is shifted in time.
-One approach for testing for stationarity is the Augmented Dickey-Fuller (ADF) test \cite{adftest}.
+One approach for testing for time-series stationarity is the Augmented Dickey-Fuller (ADF) test \cite{adftest}.
 In this test, the null hypothesis is that the time series is non-stationary.
 We used the statsmodel python library \cite{seabold2010statsmodels} to test for stationarity in the time-series data of different sensors.
 For the 1 hour resolution data from both our and government sensors, we find that the raw data for most sensors (except 2 of our sensors) shows statistically significant stationarity behavior (with p value of the Null Hypothesis > 0.05).
 After our pre-processing steps (log-conversion followed by averaged temporal cubic spline subtraction) on the data, we found that the stationarity property of sensor readings did not change.
 This is surprising because we know that the raw data shows seasonal trends.
 When we repeated the test with daily average values instead of 1 hour resolution data, we found that only 17 sensors satisfy stationarity.
 Thus, we conclude that since we use kriging models on 1 hour resolution data, the stationarity modeling assumption holds on the data.
-Furthermore, since we only learn models with small time intervals (at most one week) of samples, longer time-scale variations like seasonal trends do not affect the hypothesis. \\
+Furthermore, since we only learn models with small time intervals (at most one week) of samples, longer time-scale variations like seasonal trends do not affect the hypothesis.
+It should be noted that spatial stationarity is not easy to estimate, and we have only validated the assumption along the temporal dimension. \\

-\textbf{Neural Networks:} Another approach to spatial interpolation is to featurize the available data as $X = \{\text{lat, long, time}\}$ and $Y = \{\typepm{2.5} \text{values}\}$, and use a neural network to learn the mapping between the input and output space.
+\textbf{Neural Networks:} Another approach to spatial interpolation is to featurize the available data as $X = \{\text{lat, long, time}\}$ and $Y = \{PM_{2.5} \text{values}\}$, and use a neural network to learn the mapping between the input and output space.
 But, with the sparsity of sensors, it should be noted that non-linear models are likely to easily overfit the data, and hence, we do not delve into sophisticated architecture designs.
 It should also be noted that Kriging approaches essentially learn a new model for every time snapshot, the neural network model learns a single model for the entire dataset.